King John of England

 Angevin Empire around 1172, solid yellow shows Angevin possessions, checked yellow shows areas where there was Angevin influence; By Cartedaos (talk) 01:46, 14 September 2008 (UTC) – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4781085

 At the time of John’s accession to the English throne, his territories, the Angevin Empire, formed by his paternal grandparents, Geoffrey V of Anjou and Empress Matilda, his parents King Henry II of England and Eleanor of Aquitaine, and preserved and protected by his brother King Richard I of England, were basically what appears on the map above.
 The apparent murder of Arthur, Duke of Brittany on the orders of John, outraged King Philip II of France.
-Philip, and as the overlord of both the Duchy of Brittany and John’s possession, the Duchy of Normandy, declared Normandy forfeit and began an invasion.
-Château Gaillard, which had been built to defend Normandy by John’s brother King Richard I, fell to Philip in March of 1204.
-In June of 1204, the French king entered Rouen, the capital city of Normandy.
+Philip, as the overlord of both the Duchy of Brittany and John’s possession, the Duchy of Normandy, declared Normandy forfeit and began an invasion.
+Château Gaillard, built to defend Normandy by John’s brother King Richard I, fell to Philip in March 1204.
+In June 1204, the French king entered Rouen, the capital city of Normandy.
 Philip’s war against John eventually cost John his territories of Normandy, Maine, Touraine, Anjou, and Poitou, all ancestral territories of his Norman or Angevin ancestors.

 King John and King Philip II of France making peace with a kiss; Credit – Wikipedia